-- have appropriate polices in place for equipment calibration and electronic safety checks, maintenance, repair and replacement in accordance with manufacturer specification to ensure programme sustainability - make sure that ultrasound scanning equipment meets the European Council Directive, enforced by the Medicines and Healthcare Regulatory Agency, to ensure that it is safe and effective to use - make sure that ultrasound equipment used to perform the NT and CRL measurement for the combined test should meet FASP requirements as set out in the software specification, for example, recording CRL and NT to 1 decimal place and be capable of producing and storing images of appropriate diagnostic quality.
+- make sure that suitable premises and equipment are provided for the screening programme - have appropriate polices in place for equipment calibration and electronic safety checks, maintenance, repair and replacement in accordance with manufacturer specification to ensure programme sustainability - make sure that ultrasound scanning equipment meets the European Council Directive, enforced by the Medicines and Healthcare Regulatory Agency, to ensure that it is safe and effective to use - make sure that ultrasound equipment used to perform the NT and CRL measurement for the combined test should meet FASP requirements as set out in the software specification, for example, recording CRL and NT to 1 decimal place and be capable of producing and storing images of appropriate diagnostic quality.
 Royal College of Radiologists.
 Providing an Ultrasound Service.

-3.17 Safety & Safeguarding
+3.18 Safety and Safeguarding

-The Provider should refer to and comply with the safety and safeguarding requirements as set out in the NHS Standard Contract.
+The provider should refer to and comply with the safety and safeguarding requirements as set out in the NHS Standard Contract.
 As an example, please see link below for 2015/16 NHS Standard Contract.